tkrop/go-make/README.md

 custom config file.
 All config files can be installed and customized (see [Setup and customization](MANUAL.md#setup-and-customization)).

 **Note:** For many tools `go-make` accepts the risk that using the latest versions of tools, e.g. for linting, may break the build to allow cotinuous upgrading of dependencies by default.
 For tools were this is not desireable, e.g. for `revive` and `golangci-lint` the default import is version.
 Other tools can be versioned if needed (see [manual](MANUAL.md) for more information).

-**Warning:** `go-make` automatically installs a `pre-commit` hook overwriting and deleting any pre-existing hook.
-The hook calls `go-make commit` to enforce successful unit testing and linting before allowing to commit, i.e. the goals `test-go`, `test-unit`, `lint-base` (or what code quality level is defined as standard), and `lint-markdown`.

 [gomock]: <https://github.com/uber/mock>
 [golangci]: <https://github.com/golangci/golangci-lint>